threefoldtech/TF_Grid_3.12/src/3.50/staking_program.md

 We now take a look at delegator staking rewards.
 Table 7 and 8 consider 200,000,000 TFT staked.
 We take the example of a delegator that staked 50,000 TFT.

-With Table 7, we use a monthly revenues of 8,000$USD for the TFGrid.
+For Table 7, we use a monthly revenues of 8,000$USD for the TFGrid.

 | Table 7.
 Delegator staking     |            |
 | ------------------------------ | ---------- |